Paris in January 2023 – Quick Guide by a Local

 Paris Light Festival 2019

-CHRISTMAS AT DISNEYLAND PARIS (UNTIL 8 JANUARY 2023)
+CHRISTMAS AT DISNEYLAND PARIS (UNTIL 7 JANUARY 2024)

 Disneyland Paris, France

 There’s nothing more magical than Christmas at Disneyland Paris.
-Disney’s Enchanted Christmas wraps everything that makes Christmas special in the most enchanting of seasonal settings.
+Disney’s Enchanted Christmas wraps everything that makes Christmas special in the most enchanting seasonal settings.

 CELEBRATE THE EPIPHANY WITH A GALETTE DES ROIS